Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Dhruv Jain

 Sure.
-And the second question linked to this on the margin side.
-Right.
-So you know, given how commodities have moved up there has been the aspiration that you guys have had with respect to touching double digit margins sooner.
-So does that mean that you know, we not see that number even in this year and get pushed out to FY28 or, or do you think that the price rises that you’re taking will be enough to kind of get you to that number assuming you grow at double digit from a top line perspective in FY27.
+And sir, second question linked to this on the margin side, right?
+So given how commodities have moved up, there has been the aspiration that you guys have had with respect to touching double-digit margins sooner.
+So, does that mean that we not see that number even in this year will get pushed out to FY ’28 or do you think that the price rises that you’re taking will be enough to kind of get you to that number, assuming you grow at double digits from a top line perspective in FY ’27?

 Ravindra Singh Negi